leanprover/fp-lean/functional-programming-lean/src/getting-to-know/types.md

 Types classify programs based on the values that they can compute.
 Types serve a number of roles in a program:

- 1. They allow the computer to make decisions about the in-memory representation of a value.
+ 1. They allow the compiler to make decisions about the in-memory representation of a value.

  2. They help programmers to communicate their intent to others,